FAQ: Special Enrollment Periods for Medicare

 How Do I Apply for a Special Enrollment Period?

-To use an SEP, contact Medicare, your plan provider, or a licensed insurance agent.
+To use an SEP, contact Medicare, your plan provider, or a licensed medicare agent.
 Be prepared to provide documentation supporting your qualifying event, such as proof of address change or loss of other coverage.

 Additional Resources